 3D-printed dress for Dita Von Teese

 New York designer Michael Schmidt and architect Francis Bitonti have created a 3D-printed dress for burlesque dancer Dita Von Teese.
 Images above and top by Albert Sanchez.
 Designed by Schmidt and generated by Bitonti, the floor-length nylon gown was made using selective laser sintering (SLS), where material is built up in layers from plastic powder fused together with a laser.
 The rigid plastic components are fully articulated to create a netted structure that allows for movement.
-Spirals based on the Golden Ratio were applied to a computer rendering of Von Teese's body so the garment fits her exactly.
 Draped over a nude silk corset, the black-lacquered dress is cinched in at the waist and exaggerated at the shoulders, and embellished with 12,000 Swarovski crystals.
-Other 3D-printed fashion we've featured includes Iris van Herpen's outfits shown at Paris Fashion Week.
+It was unveiled during an event at the Ace Hotel in New York earlier this week, as part of a showcase of products organised by 3D printing marketplace Shapeways, who printed the dress and were also behind the 3D-printed bikini we showed a couple of years ago.
 Photos are by Jeff Meltz unless otherwise stated.
-See all our stories about 3D printing »See all our stories about fashion »
+Mr.